johnathancurtis/SowardSolutions/README.md

 ## Part 6
 Started to build the first parts of a shopping cart, you'll notice in the prior pictures that each product has an add to cart button.
 The following page shows the shopping cart.
 ![Part5](Archive/Ch8_ShoppingCart.PNG)

+## Part 7
+Cart is complete and is able to add and remove items to purchase